ThinkDataEd/curriculum/docs/unit1/lesson4.md

 9. Allow each group time to discuss the questions and have one member from each team (corner) share the answers to the questions.
 This activity is not about having a correct answer.
 It is about having students begin to think critically about statistical artifacts that they are constantly consuming.
 Data are encountered through visualizations, reports from scientific studies, journalists’ articles and websites.
 This activity is meant to begin to develop students' statistical habits of mind.

-10. Artifact 1: Spreadsheet of the CDC data <br> **Note:** The CDC uses sex as a binary variable, which may bring up classroom conversations about sex and gender.
+10. Artifact 1: Spreadsheet of the CDC data <br> **<u>Note:</u>** The CDC uses sex as a binary variable, which may bring up classroom conversations about sex and gender.
 While medical science has moved to a non-binary definition of gender and also allows for more than two sexes, this notion has not yet made its way into many official agencies.
 We feel students need experience working with data from these government agencies since they play a very important role in the US economic and cultural life.

     <img src="../../img/cdc.png" />

-    **Note:** You can display this spreadsheet using RStudio by running the following commands:
+    **<u>Note:</u>** You can display this spreadsheet using RStudio by running the following commands:
 ```data(cdc)```
 ```View(cdc)```